 Most small business owners know payroll is a pain.
 For some reason, despite being a commonly outsourced service, 60% of small businesses try to deal with it themselves.
 Outsourcing and allowing experts to administer your payroll has been proven to decrease cost and increase tax compliance.

 Small businesses save 18% over businesses that try to handle payroll in-house.
 In addition, the IRS calculates about 40% of small businesses end up paying $845 in penalties as a result of late or incorrect filings and payments.

 Small businesses also spend about 24 work days and around $22,000 annually trying to manage sales tax compliance themselves, and that amount can quadruple if you are audited.
 If you outsource, online services and automated software can decrease these risks and save you time and money over the long haul.

 According to Elance.com, three in four U.S. small businesses say hiring freelancers gives them a competitive edge.
 Hiring skilled freelancers can give your small business the same advantage.
 With one-third of Americans now choosing to freelance, contract, or consult, there is no shortage of skilled personnel available through outsourcing.

-Small business owners start… small.
-The base for your retail operations might be a rented space in a share office rental, or, more likely, you started from a room in your own home.
+Small business owners start small.
+The base for your retail operations might be a rented space in a shared office rental or more likely, you started from a room in your own home.
 As your business grows, however, your needs change and you may run out of space before you have the finances to upgrade to another.
 At this point, outsourcing logistics becomes a great option.
-Sure, you could rent a warehouse and hire staff to handle product storage, shipment, and delivery or… you could outsource it until your business is more established.
+Sure, you could rent a warehouse and hire staff to handle product storage, shipment, and delivery or you could outsource it until your business is more established.